axadam/Numerical/README.md

 * `signum` - property on `FloatingPoint` that gives a value of same sign and magnitude 1 (or zero if the magnitude is 0)

 * `absmax(_:_:)` - Returns whichever of the two arguments has a larger magnitude regardless of sign.
-This is just a generic version of FloatingPoint's `maximumMagnitude` static function.
+This is a generic wrapper of FloatingPoint's `maximumMagnitude` static function.

 ### Special functions